AdobeDocs/workfront.en/help/workfront-integrations-and-apps/zoom-integration-with-wf/uninstall-zoom-integration.md

 # Uninstall the Zoom integration

-As a regular user, you can uninstall the Zoom integration in your own personal instance of `Adobe Workfront`.
+As a regular user, you can uninstall the Zoom integration in your own personal instance of Adobe Workfront.

 ## Access requirements